 End-of-life care is offered when treatments are no longer effective at sustaining life and/or the client is foregoing further interventional care and is preparing to move toward the end of life.

-Whether she's assisting clients in preparing their minds, spirits and physical bodies for their departure or assisting loved ones in the care of beloveds as they let go, in her role as a death doula or death midwife (one who guides another and their loved ones in transitions at the end of life), Dr McKenzie in her experience of walking with those in hospice, offers invaluable guidance and therapies for those nearing the end of a life well-lived.
-She is able to provide on-going, in-home or hospice care center care in south-central WI and is able to provide telemedicine consults for those out of the area.
+Whether she's assisting clients in preparing their minds, spirits and physical bodies for their departure or assisting loved ones in the care of beloveds as they let go, in her role as an end-of-life doula, Dr McKenzie in her experience of walking with those in hospice, offers invaluable guidance and therapies for those nearing the end of a life well-lived.